wangqihang12/ai-template/README.md

 - Technological capabilities and limitations
 - Community contributions and improvements

 See [`contributions.md`](contributions.md) for detailed guidance on proposing framework improvements and contributing to its evolution.
+(Pending)

 ---